Tony Johor Kaki Travels for Food · Heritage · Culture · History

 Gao Lak Roasted Chestnuts in Singapore Chinatown Trengganu Food Street

 Ah Orh used to turn the chestnuts in the hot sand at 100 turns a minute.
 Now he is older, the motorised stirrer does most of the elbow work.
 Ah Orh said the motor stirrer is a godsend as it never tires, so it is more consistent and reduces burnt or bursted chestnuts (which would mean losses to him).
-Not to mention, it allows aging Ah Orh to carry on his trade for a few more years.
+Not to mention, it allows ageing Ah Orh to carry on his trade for a few more years.

 Gao Lak Roasted Chestnuts in Singapore Chinatown Trengganu Food Street